 And, once again, because you’re working on a WordPress site, you have any number of WordPress plugins within reach, adding anything from SEO features to advanced marketing tactics.

 The customer support WooCommerce provides is pretty average, with the standard process of creating a support ticket and waiting for a representative to get back to you.
 The response time can be anywhere from 12 to 24 hours, which can be a problem if you’re looking for a fast solution.

 Another complication is that if a third-party plugin doesn’t work, there’s a chance that WooCommerce might not even be able to help you, as they didn’t create it.
 That means you would have to reach out to the creator of that plugin for help, and there’s no way to tell when (or if) they’ll respond.

-Otherwise you can solve the problem yourself.
+Otherwise, you can solve the problem yourself.

-On the bright side, WooCommerce does offer very comprehensive documentation, which offer solutions and step-by-step tutorials on how to solve the most common issues.
+On the bright side, WooCommerce does offer very comprehensive documentation, which offers solutions and step-by-step tutorials on how to solve the most common issues.
 You can also turn to the forums for help, and again, WooCommerce has a very vibrant and active community, most of whom are professional developers who can help you out, or point you in the right direction.

-When I spoke with WooCommerce’s CMO, he mentioned that WooCommerce is slowly implementing a live chat feature for customer support, and that they are working on providing a more concierge service, something that they hope will be made available to all WooCommerce customers in the near future.
+When I spoke with WooCommerce’s CMO, he mentioned that WooCommerce is slowly implementing a live chat feature for customer support and that they are working on providing a more concierge service, something that they hope will be made available to all WooCommerce customers in the near future.

 Final Thoughts on WooCommerce